diyscif/diyscif/scif-thesis.md

 true-ceiling wall made up of (from inside to outside) two 5/8" gipsum wall boards (GWB), ¾" mesh from #9 expanded metal spot-welded or screwed every 6" to vertical studs, 16" metal studs and runners, acoustic fill, and another 5/8" GWB.
 Specifically the combination of multiple GWBs and expanded metal makes for a very sturdy construction.
 Additionally, sheet metal laminated GWB, like Knauf's Diamant Steel, can be used to further enhance the resistance properties of the GWB.
 Windows are highly discouraged for security reasons [@ics-705-ts, p.
 12].

-![Wall B -Suggested Construction for Expanded Metal [@ics-705-ts, p.
+![Wall B - Suggested Construction with Expanded Metal [@ics-705-ts, p.
 17]](images/wallb.png){height=50%}

 There should be only one primary entrance door.
 This greatly simplifies the